Tucker Croft: Club

 Born in Belfast, Croft played in his native Ireland for Dundela, Glentoran and Queen's Island.
-In 1924, he left Northern Ireland for the United States, joining the Fall River Marksmen of the American Soccer League.
+In 1924, he left Northern Ireland for the United States, joining the Fall River of the American Soccer League.
 He was under contract to Queen's Island at the time and the move led to his suspension by the IFA.
-During his time with the Marksmen he was noted for his discipline problems and in 1925, he petitioned the Irish Football Association for re-admittance.
+During his time with the 'Marksmen' he was noted for his discipline problems and in 1925, he petitioned the Irish Football Association for re-admittance.
 When this was denied, he returned to Fall River.
 In 1926, Croft began the season with Fall River, but moved to J & P Coats after fourteen games.
 Croft was back with Fall River for the start of the 1927–1928 season, but quickly moved to the Newark Skeeters.
 In December 1927, the New York Nationals purchased Croft's contract.
 He played only eight games for the Nationals, and was back with the Skeeters for the 1928–1929 season, but played only one game before returning to Northern Ireland.
 The IFA re-admitted Croft on 7 December 1928 and he played with both Queen's Island and Glentoran, before retiring in 1930.